JulianoBiffi/Teste-tecnico-ABI-Inbev/.doc/how-to-run.md

 # What is left to develop?

 Due to a lack of time, I was unable to complete the project.
 My next steps would be:
-- Finish the CRUD for products, as it currently only includes product creation.
+- Finish the CRUD for products, as it currently only includes product creation, get all and get product by id.
 - Implement the CRUD for Cart and Cart Items.
 - Write unit tests for the validators.
 - Perform integration tests to verify that all fields are correctly persisted in the database.